Macroz/archi-example/README.md

 This will generate a diagram of archi from [source](https://rawgit.com/Macroz/archi-example/master/src/archi_example/example.clj) into (by default) [archi.svg](https://rawgit.com/Macroz/archi-example/master/examples/archi.svg) and [archi.html](https://rawgit.com/Macroz/archi-example/master/examples/archi.html).

-Open archi.html in your favourite browser.

-You should see something like this:
+Open archi.html in your favourite browser and you should see something like this:

 ![Example graph](https://rawgit.com/Macroz/archi-example/master/examples/archi.svg)